smartface/sketch-export-tool/README.md

 # Installation
 - <a href="https://github.com/smartface/sketch-export-tool/raw/master/smartface.sketchplugin.zip" target="blank">Download</a> the latest release of the plugin
--   Unzip
+-   Unzip the smartface.sketchplugin.zip file
--   Double-click on smartface.sketchplugin
+-   Double-click on smartface.sketchplugin for setup
 # Instructions

 After opening Sketch design click the plugins , select the **smatface**